ThinkR-open/isc-proposal/proposal_neo4j.md

 month on these tools.
 We are asking for the support of half of these days from the RConsortium (*i.e.* 3.000$ a month).
 The other half will be covered by ThinkR, in its effort to support Open Source Software.
-ThinkR will free 5 days a month of working time for us to work on these projects.
+ThinkR will give 5 free days a month of working time for us to work on these projects.

 Below is a summary of our needs: